data-preservation-programs/singularity/docs/cli-reference/datasource/add/internetarchive.md

    singularity datasource add internetarchive [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --internetarchive-front-endpoint
+      Host of InternetArchive Frontend.

+      Leave blank for default value.

+   --internetarchive-disable-checksum
+      Don't ask the server to test against MD5 checksum calculated by rclone.
+      Normally rclone will calculate the MD5 checksum of the input before uploading it so it can ask the server to check the object against checksum.
+      This is great for data integrity checking but can cause long delays for large files to start uploading.

    --internetarchive-wait-archive
       Timeout for waiting the server's processing tasks (specifically archive and book_op) to finish.
       Only enable if you need to be guaranteed to be reflected after write operations.